 REQUIREMENT STATUS A review, and subsequent revision, of existing procurement procedures and bid specifications to remove language that discriminates against recycled products.
-1. The Purchasing Division continually reviews all state contracts under its jurisdiction for processing and approving to ensure that no language is included that discriminates against recycled products.
+1. The Purchasing Division continually reviews all state contracts under its jurisdiction for processing and approval to ensure that no language is included that discriminates against recycled products.
 To date, no contracts have been identified with discriminating language against recycled products.
-2. The Purchasing Division Procedures Handbook (Section 3: Acquisition Planning under subsection 3.10.3.2.
-Recycled Products) includes the directive to state agencies to remove discriminatory language regarding recycled products and give a price preference of ten percent to the highest post-consumer content. in.
-3. The Purchasing Division conducts an annual reviewof existing procurement procedures and bid specifications to ensure that, to the maximum extent possible, all agencies and instrumentalities of the state purchase recycled products; Provided, that recycled paper products shall be given a price preference of ten percent.
+2. The Purchasing Division Procedures Handbook (Section 3: Acquisition Planning under subsection 3.9.4.1.
+Recycled Products) includes the directive to state agencies to remove discriminatory language regarding recycled products and to give recycled paper products a price preference of ten percent, with priority given to paper products with the highest post-consumer content.
+3. The Purchasing Division conducts an annual review of existing procurement procedures and bid specifications to ensure that, to the maximum extent possible, all agencies and instrumentalities of the state purchase recycled products; Provided, that recycled paper products shall be given a price preference of ten percent.
 Provided, however, that priority shall be given to paper products with the highest post-consumer content.
-4. State agencies are notified of this Code citation for compliance at the delegated authority level through various mechanisms, including but not limited to agency presentations, procedures handbook, and other publications.
-Specifically, a newsletter article was published in the November 2020 issue of The Buyers Network on this recycled products initiative.
+State agencies are notified of this Code citation for compliance at the delegated authority level through various mechanisms, including but not limited to agency presentations, procedures handbook, and other publications.
+Specifically, a newsletter article was published in the November 2020 issue of The Buyers Network on this recycled products initiative and another is set to be published in the March 2022 issue.